 The emergency medical technician -- intermediate (EMT-I) certificate option is designed to prepare graduates to work as emergency medical technicians at the intermediate level.
-The emergency medical technician -- paramedic (EMT-P) certificate option is for those with an EMT-I education.
+The emergency medical technician -- paramedic (EMT-P) certificate option is for those with EMT-I certification.
 This option prepares graduates to work as paramedics.